Chaste/IntroToChasteCpp2025/README.md

 - Take one of the simulations in the test suite in [test/TestCustomVertexSimulations.hpp](./test/TestCustomVertexSimulations.hpp), and re-write it as a node based simulation.
 You may find one of the tutorials useful: [https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials#Cell-basedChaste](https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials#Cell-basedChaste)
 - Write a custom class that would make sense for a node based simulation, and add it to your new simulation.

+### 6. Try creating your own user project!
+- Create your own project repo on GitHub from the user project template [https://github.com/Chaste/template_project](https://github.com/Chaste/template_project)
+- Clone your project into the `projects` directory
+- Run the `setup_project.py` script
+- Add a test file and write your own test that runs a cell-based simulation